-Cash used for the three months ended March 31, 2024, and for the FY2023 comparative period were used for financing activities including local village distribution and mining right amortization.
+Cash used for the nine months ended September 30, 2024, and for the FY2023 comparative period were used for financing activities including non-controlling interest distributions, net of capital contributions as well as loan repayments, and local village distribution.

 Management considers its operating cash flows to be sufficient for the next twelve months to meet its planned development, operational activities, and its current outstanding debts.
 The Company has been achieving consistent profits from its operations and expects growth through increased production under the expanded mining permit and achieving higher head grades with the completion of the expansion work at SJG Open-Pit.